PrimelPrime/ccm/README.md

 > Restart your resource with "/restart ccm"

 > Enjoy!

+## Version 2.1.0
+Added the ability to mirror path recordings as well as being able to add offsets - see addition options panel.
+Added a switchbutton to turn of peds when using endless vehicles if there are problems with performance.

 ## Version 2.0.0
 Added the ability to attach unlimited objects to each path recording.